aibolem/RAMDanceToolkitwiki/RAM-API-Reference-MotionExtractor.md

 }
 ~~~

-##Using
+##Use

-When you run some scenes implemented ramMotionExtractor,you have GUI for motionExtractor right side of console panel.
+When you use the ramMotionExtractor, it has its own GUI on the right side of the console panel

 ![preview image](Images/API-motionExtractor/pic-preview.png)

 ###Push port
-You select a node,then red circle appears on node you selected.
-So you should push **PushPort** button and register node to motionExtractor.
-By succeed register, white wire cube appears.It is called "Port".
+When you select a node, a red circle will appear on the node you selected.
+If you select **PushPort** on the GUI, this will register the node to the motionExtractor.
+If this is sucessful, a white wire cube will appear.
+This is called a "port".

 ###Remove ports
-When you want to remove port you add, click node you added and push **PopPort** button and you can remove port selected.
+If you want to remove a port that you added, simply select the node by clicking it and select **PopPort** from the GUI.
+This will remove the selected port.

-If you want to clear all ports, Push clear button and clear all ports.
+If you want to clear all ports, select **Clear** from the GUI.
+This will clear all ports.

 ###Save and Load
-You can save & load port select data by save/load button.
+You can save and load port selection data by the save and load buttons, respectively.
-On default, the data will be saved as **motionExt_SceneName.xml**, but you can call **ramMotionExtractor::Save(string file** & **ramMotionExtractor::Load(string file)** method so you can save as optional file names.
+As a default, the data will be saved with the file name **motionExt_SceneName.xml**, but you can call the  **ramMotionExtractor::Save(string file** & **ramMotionExtractor::Load(string file)** method and save the file with a custom file name.

-##Connect to scenes
+##Connecting to the scenes
-you can use selected port in program, with the following code:
+You can use the selected ports in a program by using the following code:
 ###Example:draw triangle by selected 3 points

 	ofVec3f vec_a = motionExtractor.getPositionAt(0);